NaregM/Julia_AlgoExpert/README.md

 # Julia_AlgoExpert
-Julia implementation of river size problem from AlgoExpert.
+Julia implementation of river sizes and longest range problems from AlgoExpert.